Printerbase News Blog

 NFC In The Office

-The office would most likely be the most obvious place to print using NFC, as it’s a convenient way to print from your mobile device without having to find a printer driver or local network.
-This is ideal for hybrid workspaces, where employees are not constantly at their desks.
+The office is one of the most practical places to use NFC printing—it lets you print from your mobile device without needing a printer driver or network connection.
+This is especially useful in hybrid workspaces, where employees are not constantly at their desks.

 NFC In Public Spaces